When a Classically-Trained Musician Met the World of Sonic Branding

 by Chihiro Shibayama, Account Executive, West Coast

 March 9th, 2020 marked the last day of my working musician’s life as I knew it.
 COVID had arrived.
-By that weekend, every event and every paycheck that came with it simply disappeared.
-Gone were the planned choir concerts at Carnegie Hall, a Broadway performance of West Side Story, a touring through the Mid-West with a string ensemble.
+By that weekend, every performance and every paycheck that came with it simply disappeared.
+Gone were the planned choir concerts at Carnegie Hall, a Broadway production of West Side Story, a touring through the Mid-West with a string ensemble.
 For a professional freelance musician like myself, this was indescribably devastating.
-After 18 years of performing experience, countless hours of practice, and two degrees from Juilliard, I suddenly felt useless.
+After 18 years of performing experience, countless hours of practice and two degrees from The Juilliard School, I suddenly felt useless.
 I was lost.

 If I learned anything from being an immigrant and a New Yorker, it’s resilience and toughness.
 It was just not in my nature to do nothing, to wait it out until live music came back.
 So for the first time in my life, I looked for a job off-stage in the music industry.